 When does Club Lloyds pay interest?

-Interest is worked out daily and paid into your account at the end of the first working day
+Interest is worked out daily and paid into your account at the end of the first working day of each month.

 Is Club Lloyds monthly saver an ISA?